 2. Notwithstanding the provision in section 1, the fund may be liquidated by the Management Company at any time, unless otherwise provided for in the special section of the Sales Prospectus.
-The Management Company may decide to liquidate the fund if this appears necessary or appropriate, taking into account the interests of the unitholders, to protect the interests of the Management Company or in the interest of investment policy.
+The Management Company may decide to liquidate the fund if this appears necessary or appropriate, taking into account the interests of the Management Company or in the interest of investment policy.